null

 DPPs are not currently required by law, and the library is still in the earlier stages of development.
 Creating a DPP can help your brand exchange information with partners more easily and access compliance data from one central hub.

-Other countries implementing plastic taxes include Colombia, Israel, the United Kingdom, and many countries within the European Union including Greece and Portugal.
+Other countries implementing plastic taxes include Colombia, Israel, the United Kingdom, and many countries within the European Union, including Greece and Portugal.
 The type of plastic taxed, the rate of taxation, and how and by whom the fees are paid varies by country.

 However, we recommend that anyone shipping to places with plastic taxes use 100% recycled plastic or shift to plastic-free solutions like paper whenever possible.

-Labeling and compliance
+Labeling and Packaging Compliance

 One example is the FTC’s Fair Packaging and Labeling Act, which requires that all consumer commodities be labeled with the net contents, the identity of the commodity, and the name and place of business of the product’s manufacturer, packer, or distribution company.